 The HP OfficeJet 250 has a bad cartridge system.
 Its page yield for both black and color pages is very low, so you may need to replace the cartridges often.
 Fortunately, high-yield cartridges are available and should last you longer, although we haven't tested them.
 While the printer accepts third-party cartridges as well, using them may void the warranty.

 The HP OfficeJet 250 has mediocre scanner features.
-It only has a sheetfed scanner, which is great for scanning and copying multiple pages at once, but it doesn't have a flatbed scanner for fragile or thick items.
+Unlike the Canon PIXMA TR150, the HP has a sheetfed scanner, which is great for scanning and copying multiple pages at once.
+However, it doesn't have a flatbed scanner for fragile or thick items.
 Unfortunately, it can't perform duplex scans, so you need to flip over each page manually if you need to scan a double-sided document.
 On the upside, its copy resolution is at 600 DPI, which is higher than the usual 300 DPI of most printers.

 The HP OfficeJet 250 has an okay cost-per-print.
 Since it has a very low page yield, you may need to replace the cartridges very often, which can quickly exceed the cost of the printer.